omerher/ig-upload-helper/README.md

  - **If you have more than one monitor, Chrome has to be last used on the main monitor.** This is because by default it open a new tab in the last used place, and if it's on a different monitor it won't work.
  - **Chrome has to be in full screen for it to click in the correct places.**
  - **Your file picker window has to be in full screen before starting the program** (there is no full screen button so just double click the top of the window).
 You can go to any site where there is a file upload button or go to this site [https://ps.uci.edu/~franklin/doc/file_upload.html](https://ps.uci.edu/~franklin/doc/file_upload.html) (it won't be 100% full screen but it's okay).
  - **To stop the bot when it's uploading posts, drag your mouse to the top left corner of your main monitor**.
-This will throw an error and stop the program. **To stop it when it's doing something else like scraping posts click on the CMD window and press `Ctrl + C`** or pressing the X button in any of the GUI windows.
+This will throw an error and stop the program. **To stop it when it's doing something else like scraping posts close the CMD window** or pressing the X button in any of the GUI windows.

 ## Contributing